tanetakumi/docker-josim/README.md

 # docker-josim

-This is a container for easy installation of josim and analysis of simulation results in python.
+This is a container that contains josim, python and other tools.

-JoSIM is able to recognize pi junctions.
+JoSIM is a SPICE syntax circuit simulator specifically created to handle superconducting elements such as the Josephson junction

+Now, circuits containing pi-junctions(ferromagnetic junctions) can also be simulated.

 [JoSIM](https://github.com/JoeyDelp/JoSIM)